Postgraduate research: Economics (MRes/PhD)

 For a full-time student, the minimum period of study for the PhD degree is three years, and the maximum is four years.
 Most students take four years.

-PhD applications need to include undergraduate and postgraduate transcripts, two letters of reference and a research proposal.
-For more information about PhD programme, including entry requirements, fees and how to apply, click the button below.
+Direct PhD applications need to include undergraduate and postgraduate transcripts, two letters of reference and a research proposal.
+Candidates for direct PhD entry sometimes contact potential supervisors informally with their draft research proposal before applying.
+For more information about the PhD programme, including entry requirements, fees and how to apply, click the button below.

 For externally or self-financed students there is no particular deadline for PhD Economics applications, while for MRes Economics the usual deadline for externally or self-financed candidates is 1 July.